Manager – Craig Hill Training Services – VET and TESOL Consultancy Services

 A brief biography of Craig Hill

-Over the next 30 years, he attended several universities and colleges, completing a Graduate Certificate (PGCE) in Education (TESOL), Degree in Training and Development (Educational Management), Associate Degree in Adult Education, Diploma in Accounting, and Trade Certificates (Certificate 4) in Training and Assessment, Media and Communication, and Information Technology.
+Over the next 30 years, he attended several universities and colleges, completing a Graduate Certificate (PGCE) in Education (TESOL), Degree in Training and Development (Educational Management), Associate Degree in Adult Education, Certificate IV in Training and Assessment (TAE40116), Certificate IV in Media and Communication, Certificate III in Accounting and Certificate III in Information Technology.

 He became a volunteer with the Bush Fire Brigade, State Emergency Services (SES) and St John Ambulance.
 Later, he was employed by the SES to train Controllers and Training Officers from 16 towns in southern NSW, based in Goulburn.